Oliver Shaul Scholarship - TAFE NSW

 After such an exhaustive and exemplary career, in 1990 Oliver Shaul was awarded the Medal of the Order of Australia for services to the hospitality industry.

 Oliver Shaul also had a long association with TAFE NSW and a deep commitment to training.
 In 1988, he established the TAFE NSW Bicentenary Oliver Shaul Scholarship Fund, to provide an annual scholarship to the most meritorious student in their final year of a TAFE NSW Commercial Cookery trade course.

 This prestigious scholarship provides the winner with the opportunity to broaden their education and strive for excellence in their profession.

-- Applicant must be due to successfully complete their TAFE NSW commercial cookery apprenticeship in 2019
+- Applicant must have completed their TAFE NSW commercial cookery apprenticeship in 2018, or be due to successfully complete their TAFE NSW commercial cookery apprenticeship in 2019

 - Applicant must have achieved a high standard in most competencies of the apprenticeship

 - Applicant must demonstrate a commitment to achieving excellence in the field of commercial cookery in Australia